magento/devdocs/src/guides/v2.4/graphql/mutations/rename-requisition-list.md

 ## Example usage

-The following example renames the `Frequently Ordered Products` requisition list.
+The following example renames the `Frequently Ordered Products` requisition list and updates its description.

 **Request:**